Here are some of the best natural remedies for perioral dermatitis to reduce flare-ups and get PD under control once and for all!

 - To treat PD, get a evening primrose oil capsule and snip the edge of it with a pair of sharp scissors.
 Squeeze out the oil and apply it gently on your affected areas.
 Repeat nightly or you can even use it as your moisturizer for PD.

 9. Coconut Oil

 Coconut oil is an excellent moisturizer that keeps skin smooth and heals peeling dry skin.
 It also contains antibacterial and anti-inflammatory properties that protect the skin from germs and soothe inflammation.
-Combined with sandalwood, one of the best skin soothing essential oils, you can make your own moisturizer:
+Check Out these Beauty Benefits of Coconut Oil on Face

 Foods to Avoid with Perioral Dermatitis